This article has been corrected.

 Until then, see you on Facebook.

-Correction: An earlier version said that Ilya passed away “weeks” after returning to the company.
+Correction: An earlier version of this story reported that Ilya passed away “weeks” after returning to the company.
 In fact, his death occurred nearly a year later.
 This has been fixed, with added detail.
+We regret the error.